section-engineering-education/engineering-education/content/articles/introduction-to-vitejs/index.md

     alt:  Introduction to ViteJS 2.0 Hero Image
 ---

-Vite.js (a French word for "fast" or “quick”, pronounced /vit/) developed by the creator of Vue.js, Evan You.
+Vite.js (a French word for “fast” or “quick”, pronounced /vit/) developed by the creator of Vue.js, Evan You.
 Vite.js 2.0 is a front-end build tool or framework for designing a rich, elegant and sleek User Interface, it is referred to as the next-generation framework for front-end tooling.
 <!--more-->

 In this tutorial, we are going to install Vite 2.0 with all the dependencies and explore its advantages over other frameworks.

 ### Prerequisites
 It is assumed that the reader possesses the following:

 - Basic understanding of JavaScript or TypeScript